scottbromander/blink_challenge/README.md

 | Nov 5th | How to Make People Like You in 90 Seconds or Less      |    Nicholas Boothman |
 | Nov 6th | Resilience      |    Mark McGuinness |
 | Nov 7th | The Upside of Stress      |    Kelly McGonigal |

-- Nov 1st : The 7 Habits of Highly Effective People - By Stephen R. Covey,
-- Nov 2nd : You Are a Badass - By Jen Sincero,
-- Nov 3rd : The Book of Joy - By Dalai Lama and Desmond Tutu,
-- Nov 4th : The End of Stress - By Don Joseph Goewey,
-- Nov 5th : How to Make People Like You in 90 Seconds or Less - By Nicholas Boothman
-- Nov 6th : Resilience - By Mark McGuinness
-- Nov 7th : The Upside of Stress - By Kelly McGonigal

 ---